top of page

 Hamilton Citizens Advice Bureau (CAB) is a registered Data Controller with the Information Commissioner’s Office (ICO).
 Our registration number is Z7907779.

-This Privacy Notice describes how we collect and process personal data when you engage with us through the contact form and newsletter sign up on our blog website, or when you email us to provide feedback and suggestions on articles.
+This Privacy Notice describes how we collect and process the personal data of people who engage with our Bureau.
 It also explains people’s rights and how to contact us.

 Please send any questions about how we use personal information to enquiries@hamiltoncab.casonline.org.uk